 Another warm place to visit is the Canary Islands.
 The climate is pleasant and the temperature averages just over 20°C, making for a sunny winter escape.

-Weather in Spain in December, especially in the south, is different from many other European countries.
+This time of the year is different from many other European countries.
 There isn’t a lot of rain and people aren’t sitting inside trying to stay warm by the fireplace.

 Southern Spain is the best region to visit if you are looking for a warmer and more comfortable climate.
 But the best part about spending December in Spain is that you get to spend Christmas on the beach – how is that for a bucket list item?